Communicate and Share

-CACs do this by utilizing a diverse group of professionals with different skillsets, called a multi-disciplinary team, to provide services to the victims of abuse.
+CACs do this by utilizing a diverse group of professionals with different skillsets, called a multi-disciplinary team (MDT), to provide services to the victims of abuse.

 This can include everyone from medical examiners to prosecutors, and access to information is given strictly on a need-to-know basis.
-Law enforcement may have access to information that a mental health worker does not, and the inverse.
+Law enforcement may have access to information that a mental health worker does not, and vice-versa.
 Workflows vary, and time is of the essence.

 All of this means software usability is key, and limiting access on a need-to-know basis is imperative.
 The more time spent on the process, the more expensive, and the fewer clients can be served.
 Increasing efficiency while reducing workflow frustrations is a requirement, and directly benefits the recipient of service: child abuse victims and their families.